WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 rsuite install -v
 ```

-It will log lots of messages on console which can be used to detect reason if any problem with installing RSuite will occur.
+It will log lots of messages to the console which can be used to detect the reason if any problem with installing RSuite will occur.

 If you would like to use some specific repository to look for RSuite package instead of default (`http://wlog-rsuite.s3.amazonaws.com`) you can call it like this